 - ITAC Charter

-The purpose of the Duke University Information Technology Advisory Council (ITAC) is to support the academic mission of the University through the appropriate use of information technology.
+The purpose of the Duke University Information Technology Advisory Council (ITAC) is to support the mission of the University through the appropriate use of information technology.
 Toward this end it will:

 - Ensure that the Duke Community is kept informed about information technology issues and initiatives, and provide a channel to bring into the university's planning and evaluation processes the concerns and suggestions of Duke University faculty, students, and staff;